-Custom-made sport mouth guards These are individually designed and made by your dentist.
-They will provide the most comfortable fit and the best protection.
+Your dentist individually designs and makes this type of mouth guards.
+Therefore, they will provide the most comfortable fit and the best protection.
 Your dentist will take an impression of your teeth and then constructs the mouth guard over a model of them.
-As these are the best fit they tend to be the most expensive.
-From £35.00
+As these are the best fit, they tend to be the most expensive.
+They cost from £35.00.

-Stock mouth sport guards These are inexpensive and come pre-formed, ready to wear.
+These are inexpensive and come pre-formed, ready to wear.
 Unfortunately, they often don’t fit very well.
 They can be bulky and may make breathing and talking difficult.
-These are the cheapest type of sport mouth guard to wear.
-From £4.00
+These are the cheapest type of sports mouth guard to wear – they cost from £4.00.

 Q: Which protection level should I choose?

-A: Mid-Impact Sports guards are used for rugby, judo, etc. (i.e. sports that do not use a hard stick or ball and where the head is not an intentional target).
-Hi-Impact for Hockey, Lacrosse, Boxing, Martial Arts, etc. (i.e. sports that do use a hard stick or ball, or where the head is a target).
+A: You should use Mid-Impact sports guards for rugby, judo, etc. (i.e. sports that do not use a hard stick or ball and where the head is not an intentional target).
+Hi-Impact guards are used for hockey, lacrosse, boxing, martial arts, etc. (i.e. sports that do use a hard stick or ball, or where the head is a target).

 Q: How long does a sport mouth guard last?

-A: This varies according to many factors, e.g. growth, usage etc. Normally a growing child would require a new sport mouth guard once a year.
+A: This varies according to many factors, e.g. growth, usage etc. Normally, a growing child would require a new sport mouth guard once a year.
 Although the teeth and bones may be growing, the sport mouth guards are flexible, and can accommodate some movement.
-Older children and adults may not grow, but the mouth guard will wear down with use and should be checked annually.
+Older children and adults may not grow, but the mouth guard will wear down with use and you should check it annually.